Gnet1234/Ameise/README.md

 # Ameise
 This is a hobby project, that is attempting to make an autonomous walking robot.
+It uses the freenove quadraple robot as a base.
+The plan is to make a robot that can move around an area on it's own and record data to be sent back another system.
+The goal is to make something similar to the Ameise from the 86 series.
+This will include video for image detection and thermal imaging.
+The code will be in C++.